Thermostat: how it works, symptoms, problems, testing

 The normal operating temperature of a modern engine is between 194°F (90°C) and 221°F (105°C).
 The job of a thermostat is to help the engine warm up faster and maintain the engine temperature above the minimum operating temperature (194°F or 90°C).

 A conventional thermostat is a simple temperature-controlled two-way valve that opens at a specified temperature.
 In most cars, a thermostat is installed on the engine and is connected to the upper or lower radiator hose.
+See a few examples: thermostat in a Ford 2.3L Ecoboost engine.
+This photo shows the thermostat housing in the Mazda 2.3L turbo DISI engine.
+This is the photo of a thermostat housing in the Dodge Charger SRT Hemi engine.

 How a thermostat works: